This question is about Construction Production Tracking, Pull Planning and Construction Safety Statistics [INFOGRAPHIC].

 Step 5: Track and Close the Change Order

-Monitor Progress: Ensure the changes are implemented as planned and address any deviations promptly.
+Monitor Progress: Ensure the changes are implemented as planned using structured construction daily reports and field tracking tools to monitor labor, materials, and production progress.

-Document Completion: Close the change order once the work is completed and update final payment records.
+Document Completion: Close the change order once the work is completed, update final payment records, and revise as-built drawings to reflect the completed scope changes.

 Best Practices